Find the Best Equipment to Record Your Video Podcast in 2020

 There are many people who have successful YouTube channels that record in their bedroom, but how many of those YouTubers have dirty laundry on their floors, or harsh or low lighting situations.
 Does your podcast ever record on location?
 You will need equipment to transfer your equipment from location to location effectively, and all your equipment will need to be more versatile in order to achieve a desired outcome, regardless of the setting and situation.

 Do you intend to broadcast your podcast live?
 There is specific equipment and software that you will need to have in order to get the video signal from your camera to you computer.
-You can learn the basics of livestreaming in this blog.
+You can learn the basics of livestreaming in our post on How to Make a Video Podcast.

 Whether you do a livestream or not, we recommend adding your podcast to YouTube.